aiba/lein-count/README.md

 ## Implementation

 We use a modified version of [clojure.tools.reader][ctr] to parse the source files.
-The modifications make the reader more lenient and also wrap constants values in metadata so they get counted.
-Once the file is parsed, we simply count the unique lines upon which a parsed clojure form starts or ends.
+The modifications make the reader more lenient and also wrap constant values in metadata so they get counted.
+Once a file is parsed, we simply count the unique lines upon which a clojure form starts or ends.

 If you find an example where this seems off, please file an github issue.

-The node count is simply the count of the number of forms that appear in the source.
+The node count is just the total number of parsed forms.

 ## Known Issues